Skip to content

 At the time, the Vailsburg Velodrome was a state-of-the-art track with a 12,500 capacity that drew 20,000 for the UCI World Cycling Championships in 1912, the fans overflowing into the infield.
 UCI Track Cycling World Championships were held in Newark, New Jersey, from August 30 to September 4, 1912.
 The event was sanctioned by the Union Cycliste Internationale (UCI), the governing body for cycling.
 Fred Kramer, who lived in nearby East Orange, won the 1912 UCI Track Cycling World Championships.

-Union Cycliste Internationale serves as the international governing body for cycling, and the first recognized world championship was held in Chicago in 1893 and continues today.
-Kramer didn’t only win the 1912 World Cycling Championship; he won the World championship at his home track, the Vailsburg Velodrome!
-The American team did pretty well as well that year.
+Union Cycliste Internationale serves as the international governing body for cycling, and the first recognized world championship was held in Chicago in 1893, with the event continuing to this day.
+Kramer didn’t only win the 1912 World Cycling Championship; he won the World Championship at hChampionshipk, the Vailsburg Velodrome!
+The American team did pretty well that year as well.

 Another Vailsburg Track Fire (1915)

-On September 12, 1915, a fire leveled what had become a world-famous velodrome after the 1912 World Championships being held at the site.
+On September 12, 1915, a fire leveled what had become a world-famous velodrome after the 1912 World Championships were held there.
 The Essex County Park Commission hired a wrecking company to clear the remains along with the adjoining Electric Park in 1917.
-One good thing from the tragedy was that Newak got a new Vailsburg Park that still exists today.
-Sadly, there are no markers identifying these great board tracks.
+One good thing to come out of that tragedy was that Newark got a new Vailsburg Park that still exists.
+Sadly, there are no markers identifying these great Board tracks.
 We’re gonna see if we can change that.

 On September 12, 1915, the Vailsburg Velodrome was severely damaged by yet another fire—this photo with the closed Electric Park roller coaster in the foreground.
 In early 1916, the entire velodrome and the Electric Park were demolished as Electric Park had closed in 1912.
 Soon after, the new Vailsburg Park was orchestrated by the Olmsted Brothers landscaping firm, along with a new velodrome.